research-ag/sha2/README.md

 ### Memory

 Hashing also creates garbage.
-We measured the garbage created long message of 1,000 blocks and divided the result by the length of the message in bytes.
+We measured the garbage created by a message of length 1,000 blocks and divided the result by the length of the message in bytes.
 This tells us how many bytes of garbage are produced for each byte that is hashed.
 Ideally, this value should be 0.